-Because of inflation, the rapid pace of growth in DIY home improvement spending is expected to slow down in 2023.
+Because of inflation, the rapid pace of growth in DIY home improvement spending slowed down in 2023 for many product categories.
 This makes it imperative for building materials companies to be intentional and strategic when looking for ways to expand their market share.
 In other words, you’ll have to compete again.

 The best place to start is with custom market sizing research.
 This will provide you with a clear and accurate understanding of the total revenue of your specific market, your position within it, the channels where dollars are flowing, and avenues for potential growth.